 Scottish Venison Association – Annual Report 2021

-The second SVA annual report is now available.
+The second SVA annual report is available.

 Scottish Venison Association – Annual Report 2020

-The first SVA annual report from SVA Chairman Bill Bewsher is now available.
+The first SVA annual report is available.

 Available Market research

-The latest MFP Report from Kantar (12 weeks to 2 October 2022) says:
+The MFP Report from Kantar (12 weeks to 2 October 2022) says:

 “Of all the Fresh Primary Proteins, only Other Red Meat (eg Venison) has managed to grow volume +9.2%, and this could be driven by the cost of living crisis as it is one of the most competitively priced proteins at £5.18 per kilo and one of the least inflated proteins with prices growing at 2.0%.”